Relief à déplacement continuel

 Provenance

-Exhibited at ‘Demarco, dynamique de l'image’, Galerie Denise René, Paris, April-May 1968.
-Denise René à Londres.
+Exhibited at ‘Demarco, dynamique de l'image’, Galerie Denise René, Paris, April-May 1968; Denise René à Londres.
 Abstraction Géométrique, Lumière et Mouvement, Art Optique et Cinétique, Redfern Gallery, no. 44, 1968.
-Acquired by 1969 by Ernö Goldfinger (1902-1987) and Ursula Ruth Blackwell, Mrs Ernö Goldfinger (1909-1991).
-Bequeathed to the National Trust, formally acquired in 1994.
+Owned by Ernö Goldfinger and Ursula Ruth Blackwell, also known as Mrs Ernö Goldfinger.
+Purchased by the National Trust in 1994.

 Credit line